 - 10.1 Specific measures to monitor attendance are embedded and regularly checked to ensure the safeguarding of all pupils through specific and tailored interventions. - 10.2 Holywell C of E Primary School records and collects attendance data using our Data Management System.
 We recognise that there are particular groups who nationally, and within our local setting, are more vulnerable and susceptible to lower attendance patterns such as children who are defined as Pupil Premium, and pupils with Special Educational Needs or Disabilities.
-We work with families to overcome any specific barriers that children may be facing regardless of these needs to ensure that pupils access all their education. - 10.3 Staff make daily use of (XXX e.g. communication protocols e.g. class dojo, newsletters etc) to report to parents on trends and patterns in attendance. - 10.4 Where attendance is deemed to be a concern, we talk to pupils and parents.
+We work with families to overcome any specific barriers that children may be facing regardless of these needs to ensure that pupils access all their education. - 10.3 Staff make daily use of communication protocols to report to parents on trends and patterns in attendance. - 10.4 Where attendance is deemed to be a concern, we talk to pupils and parents.
 From this, there may be one of three Early Help outcomes: - Initiate simple reasonable adjustments - Develop a school focused plan with the pupil and their parent as appropriate - Initiate a multi-agency Early Help Assessment (EHA) - 10.5 If the conversation with the pupil indicates a serious safeguarding concern, we will follow our safeguarding procedures as set out in our Safeguarding and Child Protection Policy.